-There are some risks which are specific to the GMDB portfolio.
-Due to the nature of the product, the remaining liability is influenced by developments on the financial markets, particularly changes in the price of equities and fixed income securities, fluctuations in interest rates, and the implied volatility on equity options.
-The liability is also dependent on policyholder behavior, particularly on the exercise of partial withdrawal options, but also on other aspects, such as lapse behavior and the use of options to choose the underlying funds.
-As a retrocessionaire, SCOR Global Life is exposed to uncertainties concerning data received from its retrocedants and the original ceding companies and also due to the inherent reporting lag.
+There are some risks which are specific to the GMDB portfolio, such as developments on the financial markets, fluctuations in interest rates, and the implied volatility on equity options.
+The liability is also dependent on policyholder behavior.
+As a retrocessionaire, SCOR Global Life is exposed to uncertainties concerning data received from its retrocedents and the original ceding companies and also due to the inherent reporting lag.
 SCOR Global Life is also exposed to risks inherent to the model used for the assessment of the liability under its portfolio.
-More information about GMDB appears in "Section 20.1.6 - Notes to the consolidated financial statements, Note 16 - Net Contract Liabilities."

-There can be no assurance that SCOR's GMDB portfolios will not deteriorate in the future, which could have an adverse effect on its business, present and future revenues, net income, cash flows, financial position, and potentially, on the price of its securities.
+There can be no assurance that SCOR's GMDB portfolios will not deteriorate in the future, which could have an adverse effect on its business, present and future revenues, net income, cash flows, financial position, and potentially, on its share price.

-See "Section 20.1.6 - Notes to the consolidated financial statements, Note 16, Net Contract liabilities - (A) Guaranteed Minimum Death Benefit (GMDB)" for further information on risk mitigation actions.
+See Section 20.1.6 - Notes to the consolidated financial statements, Note 16, Net Contract liabilities - (A) Guaranteed Minimum Death Benefit (GMDB) for information on risk mitigation actions.